-The lawfulness of the aforementioned practice is questionable, inter alia for the following reasons:
+The lawfulness of the aforementioned practice is questionable, for the following reasons:

 - No prior individual decision for the imposition of the geographical restriction is issued, as the restriction is imposed on the basis of a regulatory (‘κανονιστική’) Decision of the Minister and no proper justification on an individual basis is provided for the imposition of the restriction of movement on each island, within the frame of the asylum procedure.
 According to the relevant Decisions, any asylum seeker who enters the Greek territory from Lesvos, Rhodes, Samos, Leros, Chios and Kos is initially subject to a geographical restriction on said island.
 The restriction can be lifted only in case that the applicant falls within one of the categories provided by the Ministerial Decision.
 Consequently, the geographical restriction in the asylum procedure is applied indiscriminately, en masse and without any prior individual assessment.
 The impact of the geographical restriction on applicants’ “subsistence and… their physical and mental health”, on the ability of applicants to fully exercise their rights and to receive reception conditions, by taking into consideration reception conditions prevailing on the islands is not assessed.

-- No time limit or any re-examination at regular intervals is provided for the geographical limitation imposed;
+- No time limit or any re-examination at regular intervals is provided for the geographical restriction imposed;

-- No effective legal remedy is provided in order to challenge the geographical limitation imposed by the Minister of Citizen Protection, contrary to Article 26 of the recast Reception Conditions Directive.
-The remedy provided under article 112(1) (formerly introduced by the amended Article 24 L 4540/2018 in December 2018) remained illusory, since an individual cannot lodge an appeal pursuant to the Code of Administrative Procedure in the absence of an individual, enforceable administrative act.
-In addition, no tailored legal aid scheme is provided for challenging such decisions (see Regular Procedure).
-A fortiori, no legal remedy is provided by the IPA to challenge said restriction.
+- No effective legal remedy is provided in order to challenge the geographical restriction imposed by the Minister of Citizen Protection, contrary to Article 26 of the recast Reception Conditions Directive.
+The remedy provided under article 112(1) (formerly introduced by the amended Article 24 L 4540/2018 in December 2018) remains illusory, since an individual cannot lodge an appeal pursuant to the Code of Administrative Procedure in the absence of an individual, enforceable administrative act.
+In addition, no tailored legal aid scheme is provided for challenging such decisions (see Regular Procedure: Legal Assistance).
+A fortiori, no legal remedy to challenge said restriction is provided by the new Asylum Code that replaced the IPA.

 During 2021 and in line with the legal framework in place at that time, the geographical restriction was inter alia lifted in the following cases: